paulbradshaw/MED7369-Specialist-Investigative-Journalism/networkanalysis/readme.md

 * Click on the plus icon at the bottom and select 'Sketch'.
 This is the easiest way to create nodes and connect them.
 * Click on the canvas to add a node, then name it.
 Add a few.
 * Click and drag from one node to another to connect them.
 Add a description of the relationship.
-* Export by clicking on the ... (more) option in the bottom right corner.
+* *Making sure you are not on any individual element* (click on the background), export by clicking on the ... (more) option in the bottom right corner.
 Here you can *Export .xlsx* and also JSON (for use with JavaScript visualisation or R network analysis)
+* Look at the spreadsheet you've just exported.
+It should have 2 sheets: *Elements* and *Connections*.
+If you want, you can use this template to create the data for a network diagram first, and then import it into a new *empty* Kumu network diagram (otherwise it will be added to any data already present).
 * You can also publish and embed your network visualisation from the same menu, or capture a screenshot or PDF

 ## Advanced network analysis: neo4j and the Panama Papers